P. J. Hyett

-P. J. Hyett (born August 10, 1983) is an American software developer, technology entrepreneur, and a co-founder of GitHub, an Internet hosting service for software development and version control using Git, which he created with Tom Preston-Werner and Chris Wanstrath in 2008.
-In 2022 Hyett founded an auto racing team, AO Racing, an IMSA WeatherTech SportsCar Championship GT Daytona program, to compete in GTE races.
+Phillip Jeffrey Hyett (born August 10, 1983) is an American software developer, technology entrepreneur, racing driver, and a co-founder of GitHub, an Internet hosting service for software development and version control using Git, which he created with Tom Preston-Werner and Chris Wanstrath in 2008.

+In 2022, Hyett founded an auto racing team, AO Racing in the IMSA WeatherTech SportsCar Championship.
+He himself also competes in the IMSA LMP2 class and is a 24 Hours of Le Mans class winner.

+Early life

 Hyett was born on August 10, 1983, and grew up in Naperville, Illinois.
 He earned a bachelor's degree in computer science from North Central College.

+Career

 After graduation, Hyett moved to San Francisco.
-He was a senior software engineer at CNET Networks, and then a partner at Err Free, before co-founding GitHub in 2008.
+He was a senior software engineer at CNET Networks, and then a partner at Error Free, before co-founding GitHub in 2008.

 Following the acquisition of GitHub by Microsoft in June 2018, Hyett's stake in the company had an estimated value of "close to $1 billion".

-Hyett is married, has a daughter, and lives in San Francisco.
+In 2021, his net worth was estimated at $1.6 billion.

+Personal life

+Hyett is married to Kendra, who works in the non-profit sector, and has a bachelor's degree in English from North Central College.
+They have two children and live in west Chicago.